Prior to this step in the process, you will need to complete Steps 1-3 above.

 Assign a team, and you are finished!

-The last step before activating the campaign is to assign a team.
+The last step before activating the campaign is to assign one or multiple teams.
 If you haven't already created a team, you will do so before completing this step.
 Go to Performance Set Up: Step 1 - User Management for instructions to set up a new team.
 Continue if the team already exists.

 Activate your campaign!